AIPowerGrid/electrumx-aipg/docs/protocol-methods.rst

   If more than one set of balances is to be returned, the result will be a dictionary of asset names whose value is the above.
-Ravencoin values will be denoted as "rvn".
+Ravencoin values will be denoted as "AIPG".

 **Result Example**